the-global-hackathon/CasperLabs-Developer-Community/LA-Blockchain-Week-Global-Hackathon-(TGH)-|-GraphQL-Interface-Challenge-|-Oct.-13-to-16,-2019.md

 ###  As part of this year's 2019 LA Blockchain week, CasperLabs is excited about sponsoring the Graph QL Interface Challenge with 1 Bitcoin worth of prizes.
-#### Detailed information about prizes and participation in this hackathon is available --> [HERE](https://medium.com/casperlabs/casperlabs-is-sponsoring-the-graphql-interface-challenge-at-la-blockchain-week-hackathon-october-c8233262899e)
+#### More information about prizes and participation in this hackathon is available --> [HERE](https://medium.com/casperlabs/casperlabs-is-sponsoring-the-graphql-interface-challenge-at-la-blockchain-week-hackathon-october-c8233262899e)
 ***
 - [The Challenge is to **State Queries with GraphQ**L](#the-challenge-is-to-state-queries-with-graphql)
 - [Get Started](#get-started)